| Reading time: | 10 min |

 uninstall-container.sh -d

-This will remove the CLI and all related images, logs, and metadata.
+This removes the CLI and all related images, logs, and metadata.

 You’ve now ready to use Container CLI.